Edge densities of drawings of graphs with one forbidden cell

-We start with a quasiplanar construction, followed by a construction of \threezero-free such drawings. \begin{construction} For infinitely many values of $n$, there is a simple $n$-vertex graph with $7.5n - 28$ edges that admits a non-homotopic quasiplanar drawing. \end{construction} \begin{proof} \crefname{enumi}{step}{steps} Let $n \geq 14$ be even.
+First, a quasiplanar construction, followed by a construction of \threezero-free drawings. \begin{construction} For infinitely many values of $n$, there is a simple $n$-vertex graph with $7.5n - 28$ edges that admits a non-homotopic quasiplanar drawing. \end{construction} \begin{proof} \crefname{enumi}{step}{steps} Let $n \geq 14$ be even.
 We describe a drawing on $n$ vertices with the desired properties.
-Precise edge paths are obtained by avoiding unnecessary crossings. \cref{fig:simple_nh_quasiplanar} (Top) depicts the final drawing $\Gamma$.
-We draw \begin{enumerate} \item an $\frac{n}{2}$-cycle $C_{\rm in}$ as a circle with equidistant points. \item a concentric copy $C_{\rm out}$ of $C_{\rm in}$ with larger diameter. \end{enumerate}
+Precise edge paths are obtained by avoiding unnecessary crossings. \cref{fig:simple_nh_quasiplanar} (top) depicts the final drawing $\Gamma$.
+We draw \begin{enumerate} \item an $\frac{n}{2}$-cycle $C_{\rm in}$ as a circle with equidistant points and a concentric copy $C_{\rm out}$ of $C_{\rm in}$ with larger diameter. \end{enumerate}